yunlong10/yunlong10.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+Hi there / 你好 / こんにちは / Ciallo～(∠・ω< )⌒★ Welcome to my homepage!

 I'm a Ph.D. student at the [University of Rochester](https://www.rochester.edu/), advised by [Prof. Chenliang Xu](https://www.cs.rochester.edu/~cxu22/index.html), working on <em><a href="https://github.com/yunlong10/Awesome-LLMs-for-Video-Understanding">LMMs/Agents for Video Understanding</a></em>.